nurlanmusa/.musa/index.md

 [Notebook](https://colab.research.google.com/drive/1JZsZxfIdv7LcxXN3I2G4a-izoAXze8O7?usp=sharing)

  The project has been done within Business Analytics course at Abo Akademi.
-It includes three different tasks, datasets and models.
+It includes three different tasks and data sets.
 For each of them exploratory data analysis and preparation has been done, and Logistic Regression model has been used.

 ---